J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 Yep, that's it.

-From there, they disabled 2-factor authentication, reset emails, and waltzed in the front door.
+From there, they disabled 2-factor authentication, reset emails and passwords, and waltzed in the front door.

 The tweet above ([direct link][Twitter Support]{:target="_blank"}) is a bit at ends with Vice's article, which states the following: